Salt River Project: C.C. Cragin Dam and Reservoir

 Phelps Dodge, Inc., a large mining company in Arizona, constructed the Blue Ridge Dam (now named C.C.
 Cragin) in 1965 to help meet its water needs.
 A water exchange agreement penned three years earlier promised the facilities to SRP, and in 2005 SRP took possession of the dam and water production facilities.
 Located on the Mogollon Rim, C.C.
 Cragin is not on the Salt or Verde rivers but is a part of the general watershed covered in the SRP area.
 The small lake has a storage capacity of only 15,000 acre.ft of water and is used to augment the water supply for the Gila River Indian Community, northern Gila County and the town of Payson.

 Granite Reef Dam

 The Granite Reef Diversion Dam, constructed near the confluence of the Salt and Verde rivers, does not actually hold back a reservoir but is used to divert water from those rivers into the system of canals feeding into the Phoenix area.
 It was actually the first of the dams constructed, finished in 1906 to replace the Arizona Dam, which had been washed away by floods the previous year.

 Canal system

-SRP operates several important canals that run in a network through much of the southern half of the Phoenix metropolitan area, helping distribute water from the Salt River system.
+SRP operates canals running in a network through much of the southern half of the Phoenix metropolitan area that distributes water from the Salt River system.
 Major canals operated by SRP are: